 Our Community Outreach

 ALC is entirely funded by 1) memberships, 2) private donations and 3) space usage fees.
-About 10% of our members use our All Life Center as a full-time or part-time practice site or sporadically for classes, workshops, and other special events.
+Some of our members use our All Life Center as a full-time or part-time practice site or sporadically for classes, workshops, and other special events.